Bloorcourt Village: What to expect and enjoy, plus more.

 Enjoy some Bloorcourt Village shopping at Popbox MicroMrkt for snacks on the go, visit Field Trip for a bite and brew on their sunny patio, browse Muddy George for smart style or Northwood General Store and more boutiques and bookstores for some needed finds.

-Where it feels like the weekend every day: Bloordale Village
+Bloordale Village: Where it feels like the weekend every day

 In the mood to explore?
 Step 5 minutes further West to Bloordale Village on Bloor.
-Grab a creative and expertly made cocktail at Grey Tiger, a high-quality Nordic meal at Karelia Kitchen or a tongue-in-cheek card at TOWN.
+Grab a creative and expertly made cocktail at Grey Tiger, or a tongue-in-cheek card at TOWN.
 A favourite is Monkey's Paw, an internationally recognized book store of old and unusual printed matter.

 Love coffee?
 Walk 25 minutes further West by High Park on Bloor Street to Outpost Coffee Roasters.
 A roasting-focused coffee company for speciality coffee shops, the office, and home brewing – but not just.
 Step into their café for counsel on coffee and gadgets; to taste their intelligently roasted beans, along with a bit of banter, as either a precisely pulled espresso or a delicious drip alongside traditional and creatively inspired espresso-based concoctions.